-The City of Sports
+The city of sport

 Brunico/Bruneck stands for sport, especially for mountain sports.
 The city is also lively and elegant.
 The connection between tradition and modernity is particularly evident in architecture, crafts and gastronomy.